 We spoke with four of the people who used the service and one relative.
-We also spoke with six members of staff including the registered manager, carers and the cook.
+We also spoke with eight members of staff including the registered manager, clinical leads for both units, nursing staff and care staff.

 We read four written records of care and other policies and records that related to the service.
 We looked at two staff files which included supervision, appraisal and induction and examined the training record and quality monitoring documents.